|Alma Mater:||Missouri Western|

-One of the most recognizable names and faces in the Sun Belt Conference and women’s college basketball, Brian Boyer has built an illustrious career highlighted by countless milestones, including becoming the all-time wins leader in the SBC.
+One of the most recognizable names and faces in the Sun Belt Conference and women's college basketball, Brian Boyer has built an illustrious career highlighted by countless milestones, accomplishments and success on the court.

 A-State had an unprecedented run of success between the 2013-14 through the 2015-16 seasons and compiled 73 wins, the most in school history over any three-year span.
 During the run, A-State won two regular Sun Belt Conference championships, appeared in two SBC Tournament conference championship games and led his squad to three straight WNIT berth for the second time in school history.